thaiquangphat/ml-pupils/README.md

     - More sophisticated segmentation techniques could improve feature quality
     - Consider domain-specific features based on medical knowledge

+### Use Case Fit Conclusion:
+#### Naive Bayes
+Naive Bayes is effective for classification tasks where features are conditionally independent given the class label.
+It is particularly useful in scenarios with high-dimensional data and when the assumption of feature independence holds reasonably well.

+**Well-suited for:**
+- Text classification tasks, such as spam detection or sentiment analysis, where word occurrences are treated as independent features.
+- Medical diagnosis with structured categorical data, where symptoms or test results are used as features.
+- Situations with small datasets, where the simplicity of Naive Bayes can prevent overfitting.

+**Not well-suited for:**
+- Complex image classification tasks where pixel dependencies are significant.
+- Scenarios requiring modeling of interactions between features, as Naive Bayes assumes feature independence.
+- Datasets with continuous features that do not follow a Gaussian distribution, unless discretization or transformation is applied.

+#### Bayesian Network:
+Bayesian Networks are powerful for modeling probabilistic relationships between variables, making them suitable for tasks involving uncertainty and causal inference.

+**Well-suited for:**
+- Medical diagnosis and decision support systems, where understanding causal relationships between symptoms and diseases is crucial.
+- Risk assessment and management, where probabilistic dependencies between risk factors are modeled.
+- Scenarios requiring explainable AI, as Bayesian Networks provide interpretable models.

+**Not well-suited for:**
+- Large-scale image classification tasks, where the complexity of modeling pixel-level dependencies is high.
+- Real-time applications requiring fast inference, as Bayesian Networks can be computationally intensive.
+- Datasets with a large number of variables, where the network structure becomes complex and difficult to manage.

 ## Hidden Markov Model

 The Hidden Markov Model (HMM) implementation uses a Gaussian HMM approach for tumor classification.
 This model is particularly effective for capturing temporal and sequential patterns in the image features.